-Should tv programme development be led by writers and illustrators?
-Or by researchers and marketers who have discovered what will sell best in the crazily competitive world of children’s media?
+Should writers and illustrators lead tv programme development?
+Or researchers and marketers who know what sells best in the crazily competitive world of children’s media?
 According to Simon Cowell, “Research just kills creativity because people lie or they say things they think the person wants to hear, or they over think it”.
 But is he right?
 Here’s a summary of the debate at The Children’s Media Conference (1).
 Moderated by Guy Tomlinson, Managing Director, The Marketing Directors, the session involved John Rice, CEO at Jam Media, Esra Cafer, Vice President Brand Management and Marketing at Chorion Ltd and researcher, Shari Donnenfeld.

->

-> Different views on TV programme development
+Different views on TV programme development

 It’s all about serendipity – John Rice, Jam Media